 - Per- and polyfluoroalkyl substances (PFAS) are a large group of human-made substances that are very resistant to heat, water, and oil.
-PFAS have been used extensively in surface coating and protectant formulations; common PFAS-containing products are non-stick cookware, cardboard/paper food packaging. water-resistant clothing, carpets, and fire-fighting foam. - Perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) are two types of PFAS that are no longer manufactured in the US: however, other types of PFAS are still produced and used in the US. - All PFAS are persistent in the environment, can accumulate within the human body, and have demonstrated toxicity at relatively low concentrations.
+PFAS have been used extensively in surface coating and protectant formulations; common PFAS-containing products are non-stick cookware, cardboard/paper food packaging, water-resistant clothing, carpets, and fire-fighting foam. - Perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) are two types of PFAS that are no longer manufactured in the US; however, other types of PFAS are still produced and used in the US. - All PFAS are persistent in the environment, can accumulate within the human body, and have demonstrated toxicity at relatively low concentrations.
 PFOA and PFOS were found in the blood of nearly all people tested in several national surveys. - Potential regulatory efforts to address PFAS focus on drinking water in order to minimize human ingestion of these chemicals, although regulators have also expressed concern about uptake into food from land applied biosolids. - In April 2021, the formation of an "EPA Council on PFAS" was announced.

-DDW has developed drinking water notification levels (NLs) and response levels for PFOA, PFOS, and Perfluorobutane Sulfonic Acid (PFBS).

-- At DDW's request, OEHHA is developing NLs for seven other PFAS compounds and public health goals (PHGs) for both PFOA and PFOS as the next step in establishing drinking water MCLs. - In July 2021, OEHHA proposed a PHG of 0.007 ng/L for PFOA and 1 ng/L for PFOS. - In July 2020, the SWRCB issued an Investigative order for POTWs.
+- DDW has developed drinking water notification levels (NLs) and response levels for PFOA, PFOS, and Perfluorobutane Sulfonic Acid (PFBS). - At DDW's request, OEHHA is developing NLs for seven other PFAS compounds and public health goals (PHGs) for both PFOA and PFOS as the next step in establishing drinking water MCLs. - In July 2021, OEHHA proposed a PHG of 0.007 ng/L for PFOA and 1 ng/L for PFOS. - In July 2020, the SWRCB issued an Investigative order for POTWs.
 Investigative orders have also been issued for landfills, airports, chrome platers, and refineries & bulk terminals.
-The July 2020 SWRCB investigative Order for POTWs is not applicable to Region 2 agencies. - · The Summit Partners held four PFAS Workshops for POTWs in late 2020 and 2021.
-The most recent workshop was in September 2021. - EPA is beginning pretreatment standards rulemaking for two types of industrial users: Metal Finishing, and Organic Chemicals, Plastics and Synthetic Fibers. - In September 2021, EPA released Draft Method 1633 for analysis of PFAS in complex matrices like wastewater. - In October 2021, state legislation passed banning PFAS in children's products (AB 652) and food packaging (AB 1200).
+The July 2020 SWRCB investigative Order for POTWs is not applicable to Region 2 agencies. - EPA is beginning pretreatment standards rulemaking for two types of industrial users: Metal Finishing, and Organic Chemicals, Plastics and Synthetic Fibers. - In September 2021, EPA released Draft Method 1633 for analysis of PFAS in complex matrices like wastewater. - In October 2021, state legislation passed banning PFAS in children's products (AB 652) and food packaging (AB 1200).

-- BACWA worked with RWB staff and obtained State Water Board approval to fund and conduct a Regional PFAS Study in lieu of the statewide investigative order. - SFEI is conducting this study in two phases: - o In Phase 1, fourteen representative facilities collected samples in Q4 2020 for influent, effluent, RO concentrate, and biosolids.
-SFEI has uploaded the data into Geotracker and will issue a report in October 2021.
-BACWA has prepared a Fact Sheet regarding Phase 1 results (see link at right). - o Phase 2 of the PFAS Regional Study will be conducted in Spring 2022.
-Preparation of the plan is underway.
-Phase 2 will include sampling of influent, effluent, and biosolids; residential sewersheds, commercial and industrial users: hauled waste; and groundwater. - BACWA will continue collaboration with Summit Partners and non-governmental organizations on legislation related to pollution prevention, as well as tracking developments at the State and Regional level.
+- BACWA worked with RWB staff and obtained State Water Board approval to fund and conduct a Regional PFAS Study in lieu of the statewide investigative order.

+- SFEI is conducting this study in two phases:

+- In Phase 1, fourteen representative facilities collected samples in Q4 2020 for influent, effluent, RO concentrate, and biosolids.
+BACWA has prepared a Fact Sheet regarding Phase 1 results (see link at right).

+- Phase 2 of the PFAS

+Regional Study will be

+conducted in Spring 2022 and

+will include sampling of

+influent, effluent, and

+biosolids; residential

+sewersheds, commercial and

+industrial users; hauled waste;

+and groundwater.

+- BACWA's Phase 2 study results will support CASA's legislative efforts related to PFAS, such as sponsorship of AB 2247, which would initiate a publicly accessible reporting platform for PFAS in products.

+- BACWA will continue tracking developments at the State and Regional level.